-Prep Your Yarn
+Prep Your Yarn Before You Start Crocheting

 Instead of unwinding your yarn as you crochet, wind the yarn into a ball prior to starting your project.
 And, instead of letting it roll all over the place as you work, place the ball in a yarn bowl, tote bag, or in a yarn holder.
 This simple step will prevent your yarn from getting knots and tangles while you work with it.

-Stretching Your Hands and Wrists
+Remember to Stretch Your Hands and Wrists